 Rowdy Rampage Fireworks Spectacular

-This event is a spirit rally and fireworks display that is held in conjunction with Homecoming.
-There is also a popular band selected to play.
-The event brings together over 1,000 Roadrunner fans.
+This event is a spirit rally and fireworks display that is held in conjunction with Homecoming and brings together over 1,000 Roadrunner fans.
+Live music is provided by a popular band.
 The event was started in response to student requests for a bonfire.
 Instead of a bonfire, it was decided that fireworks are more unique and thus a tradition was born.

 University Life Awards